nixcamic/pairofpliers/index.md

 ---

-Listen to a free sample of the audiobook:
+Listen to free samples from the audiobook:

 Introduction